Artin representations for $GL_n$: Artin representations associated to cuspidal representations

 \section{Artin representations associated to cuspidal representations}

 In this section we give a proof of the main theorem (Theorem \ref{artin-rep}).
-Let $\pi$ be as in Section \ref{assump}.
-We denote by $S_\pi$ the set of rational primes consisting of primes $p$ so that $\pi_p$ is ramified.
+Let $\pi$ satisfy Assumptions (1)-(5) in the introduction.
+Let $\Sigma_\pi$ be the set of primes $\ell$ which are excluded in the statement of Conjecture \ref{mod-p-galois} for the existence of mod $\ell$ representation for $\pi$.
+We denote by $S_\pi$ the union of $\Sigma_\pi$ and the set of rational primes consisting of primes $p$ so that $\pi_p$ is ramified.
 Let $K$ be a Galois closure of $\Q_\pi$.
-By assumptions on $\pi$, this is a finite extension of $Q$.
+By assumptions on $\pi$, this is a finite extension of $\Q$.
 Let $P_K$ be the set prime numbers $\ell$ which splits completely in $K$.
 For each $\ell\in P_K$, choose a finite place $\lambda_\ell$ of $K$ dividing $\ell$.
 By Conjecture \ref{mod-p-galois}, there exists a continuous semi-simple representation

 which is unramified outside $S_\pi\cup\{\ell\}$, and

 By Lemma 6.13 of \cite{d&s}, we may assume that the image of $\rho_\ell$ takes the values in $GL_n(\F_\ell)$.
 Let $G_\ell:={\rm Im}\, \rho_\ell$.

 \begin{lem} For any $\eta,\, 0<\eta<1$, there exists a constant $M$ such that $G_\ell$ satisfies $C(\eta,M)$ for every $\ell\in P_K$. \end{lem} \begin{proof} By Proposition \ref{density}, if we let $\mathcal{M}:=\{ H_p(T)\, |\ p\not\in X_\eta\},$ then $\mathcal{M}$ is a finite set.
 Let $M:=|\mathcal{M}|$ which will be a desired constant as below.
 Let us consider the subset of $G_\ell$ defined by